chzjuou/chzjuou.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

-Hao Chen is a PhD student of robotics at the Harada Lab, Graduate School of Engineering Science, Osaka University.
-His research interests include robotic manipulation, dexterous grasping and visual processing.
-He is currently in charge of collaborative research with ROBOCIP and Panasonic Connect.
+Hao Chen is currently an Assistant Professor at the Harada Laboratory, Graduate School of Engineering Science, The University of Osaka.
+His research interests include robotic manipulation, dexterous grasping, and visual perception.
+He is currently leading collaborative research projects with ROBOCIP and Panasonic Connect.{style="text-align: justify;"}
-{style="text-align: justify;"}